Roasted Brussels sprouts served with our bold, creamy, tangy maple syrup or honey mustard dressing are among the best side dishes for fall and winter.

-The recipe is straightforward, and with minimal effort, you’ll have an excellent side dish on your table that everyone will love.
+This oven-roasted Brussels sprouts recipe is straightforward, and with minimal effort, you’ll have an excellent side dish everyone will love.

-First, we roast the sprouts in the oven with olive oil, salt, and pepper for about 30 minutes, or until they are tender-crisp inside and a little charred outside.
+First, we roast the sprouts in the oven with olive oil, salt, and pepper for about 30 minutes or until they are tender-crisp and a little charred outside.

-Roasting at high heat pleasantly changes the flavor of the Brussels sprouts, bringing out irresistible nutty and smokey notes.
+Roasting at high heat pleasantly changes the flavor of the Brussels sprouts from bland and bitter to nutty and smokey.

 The sprouts taste great as they are, and we often eat them straight out of the oven for a quick everyday side dish.

-But if you have people over or want to make a special dinner for your family, you’ve got to drizzle them with our mustard-maple syrup dressing that you can make with olive oil, mustard, lemon, and maple syrup.
+But if you have people over or want to make a special dinner for your family, you’ve got to drizzle them with our honey mustard dressing (maple syrup works, too).

-When you bite one, all the flavors pop in your mouth at once, making this simple side dish hard to resist.
+When you bite them, the flavors pop in your mouth at once, making this simple side dish hard to resist.